Slavonic and East European Review

 Submissions.
 Contributions are invited on all subjects related to the field of Slavonic and East European studies.
 Articles should be between 8,000 and 12,000 words, although submissions falling outside this range may also be considered.

 Other contributions (review articles, marginalia, obituaries, summary notes) should aim at a corresponding and proportional brevity.
 Original documents are especially welcome.

-All contributions should be submitted in good English and in a form ready for publication in SEER house style.
-See this guide (PDF, hosted on UCL SSEES's website).
+All contributions should be submitted in good English and in a form ready for publication in SEER house style: see the more detailed guidelines laid out here.

 No correspondence is published in the Review, nor are advertisements carried.

 Books for review.
 Books for review may be posted to the journal at: Slavonic and East European Review, School of Slavonic and East European Studies, University College London, Gower Street, London WC1E 6BT.